Eric Haase Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Eric Haase (.222 on-base percentage in past 10 games, 85 points below season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Comerica Park, Sunday at 1:40 PM ET.
+The Detroit Tigers, including Eric Haase (.222 on-base percentage in past 10 games, 70 points below season-long percentage), take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the White Sox.
+In his most recent game he had a hitless performance (0-for-1) against the Rangers.

 Eric Haase Game Info & Props vs. the White Sox